wgaonar/wgaonar.github.io/_posts/2017-05-12-education.md

 layout: post
 title:  "Education must also train one for quick, resolute and effective thinking."
 author: john
-categories: [ Jekyll, tutorial ]
+categories: [ Jekyll ]
-image: assets/images/3.jpg
+image: assets/images/JekyllTutorials/4.jpg
 beforetoc: "Markdown editor is a very powerful thing.
 In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post."
 toc: true
 ---